 The Contractor will prepare and deliver a comprehensive written Security Plan describing how the System’s Application security features and the Government Cloud Services will satisfy the security requirements found in Section 3.2 and Attachment 9 Technical Requirements.
 The Plan will include all recommended levels of security, limitations of capabilities, and any required rules, and will incorporate any reasonable and lawful requests or requirements of PEBA.
 The format and content of security tables will be included, as well as the recommended starting phase for establishing security profiles.
 Further, and without limitation, the Security Plan will demonstrate how Contractor will:

-Protect all information and information systems in order to ensure:
+Protect all information and information systems in a manner designed to ensure:

 Integrity, which means guarding against improper information modification or destruction and includes ensuring information non-repudiation and authenticity;